History of the Confederation of African Football: CAF move to Cairo

-Abdel Aziz Moustafa becomes president
+Appointment of Abdel Aziz Moustafa as president

 The third CAF General Assembly took place in June 1958 in Stockholm during the FIFA Congress and World Cup.
 The four founding countries were represented although acting president Salem stayed away because of a strained relationship with the president of the Egyptian Football Association (EFA), Field Marshal Abdel Hakim Amer.
 General Abdel Aziz Moustafa will thus replace his compatriot as CAF President while Dr. Abdel Halim emerged as the first African to be elected to the FIFA Executive Committee.
-Moustafa Kamel Mansour also succeeded former player and referee Youssef Mohamed as CAF General Secretary.
+Mustafa Mansour also succeeded former player and referee Youssef Mohamed as CAF General Secretary.

 An Extraordinary meeting was held on August 21, 1960, in Rome, with delegates from Ghana, Morocco and Tunisia also in attendance.
 Several issues, from the creation of an Executive Committee to a revision of the statutes were discussed.
 It was agreed that the next meeting be held in November in Cairo with Egypt shouldering the expenses of all delegates.
 However, it was not till 16 February 1961 that the Congress took place.
 General Moustafa was re-elected President while Mourad Fahmy took over as General Secretary.
 It was also decided that each national association pay an annual affiliation fee of E£50.

 During the fourth Congress in Cairo in 1961, Ydnekatchew proposed the Headquarters of the Confederation be moved to Addis Ababa.
 Further to the main objective of ensuring a responsible Secretariat; his proposal was also the first effort for equitable distribution of duties, powers and benefits in the Confederation.
 Ydnekatchew hoped new members Ghana and Tunisia would support this logical proposal, but for reasons of election politics, they preferred not to challenge the status quo.

-Egypt aids the CAF financially
+Egypt's financial aid to the CAF

 Fahmy had to start from the scratch as the organisation did not have money and was even indebted to a printing company.
 It also did not have a staff.
 The EFA would later rent two rooms of its new office located on the Nile to CAF courtesy of the goodwill of both Fahmy and Mostafa who were both top officials of EFA.
 EFA also settled CAF's utility bills while the Egyptian Olympic Committee granted this new organisation 2,000 pounds a year.

 At the Extraordinary General Assembly in Addis Ababa, General Mostafa defeated Tessema to become a FIFA Vice-President while Ghana's Ohene Djan got on the FIFA Executive Committee also at the expense of Tessema.